santoshsmalagi/Developer-Essentials/Writing-a-main.c-File.md

 ## Writing a Good main() Function

 This is a modifed version of the original article - ["How to write a good C main function"](https://opensource.com/article/19/5/how-write-good-c-main-function).
-It tries to address the following questions:
+It tries to address the following:

 * How to structure a C file containing a ```main()``` function that will be easy to maintain
 * How to best process command line arguments